We are a Uniform School. We believe a uniform looks smart, wears well and contributes to a feeling of belonging to the

 STRIPED/CHEQUED SUMMER DRESSES

 ALL THE PRICED ITEMS OF CLOTHING MAY BE PURCHASED FROM LINCOLN UNIFORM DIRECT.
-Parents are also able to purchase items from other outlets such as supermarkets.
+Parents are also able to purchase items from other outlets such as supermarkets without the school logo that are also acceptable.

 We agree to girls wearing shorts or trousers so long as they follow the criteria stated for the boys.